intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 ## **Cropping1D**
 Cropping layer for 1D input (e.g. temporal sequence).

+It crops along the time dimension (axis 1).

-The input of this layer should be 3D.
+The input of this layer should be 3D, i.e. (batch, axis_to_crop, features).
+The output of this layer should be 3D, i.e. (batch, cropped_axis, features).

 **Scala:**
 ```scala